jackyzha0/jackyzha0.github.io/content/thoughts/Data Capitalism.md

 - Surveillance Capitalism
 ---

+A form of capitalism (sometimes also known as surveillance capitalism) where the selling and exchange of data is the source of economic benefit.
+It is Associated with rise of Internet and Web 2.0; post 9/11.

+## Search

-"Currently, the predominant business model for commercial search engines is advertising.
+> "Currently, the predominant business model for commercial search engines is advertising.
 The goals of the advertising business model do not always correspond to providing quality search to users."
+>

-"We believe the issue of advertising causes enough mixed incentives that it is crucial to have a competitive search engine that is transparent and in the academic realm"
+> "We believe the issue of advertising causes enough mixed incentives that it is crucial to have a competitive search engine that is transparent and in the academic realm"
+>
+> (Sergey Brin & Lawrence Page, Google cofounders)

-Almost ironic that Sergey Brin & Lawrence Page (founders of Google) said this when writing the paper on what would become PageRank and Google Search.
+Almost ironic that they said this when writing the paper on what would become PageRank and Google Search.

-- A form of capitalism where the selling and exchange of data is the source of economic benefit
-- Associated with rise of Internet and Web 2.0; post 9/11
-- Also known as surveillance capitalism
-- Economic system in which personal data is seen and conceived as a source of profit

 ## Thieves of Experience: How Google and Facebook Corrupted Capitalism
 [By Nicholas Carr in LARB](https://lareviewofbooks.org/article/thieves-of-experience-how-google-and-facebook-corrupted-capitalism/)